Here’s how newspaper front pages announced Trump’s impeachment

 — Star Tribune (@StarTribune) December 19, 2019

-There were, however, a few “President Impeached”‘s.
+There were, however, a few that read “President Impeached.”

 Take an early look at the front page of The Wall Street Journal https://t.co/g1Cyx8jHwE pic.twitter.com/qyOcF3cvAg